Furniture makeovers are one of the easiest ways to update your home on a budget. Learn how to paint furniture for beginners.

 Read more about my favorite ways to distress furniture.

-Don’t forget the top coat.
-Stain does not contain a top coat to protect the finish.
+Don’t forget the topcoat.
+The stain does not contain a top coat to protect the finish.
 I like polycrylic because it doesn’t yellow over time.
-Plus it’s water-based for easy clean up.
+Plus it’s water-based for easy clean-up.

 Click to read an in-depth post on how to refinish wood.